moviuro/iocage/README.md

 It is geared for ease of use with a simple and easy to understand command syntax.

+This is an experimental fork of iocage, for the purpose of rapidly exploring new features and ideas.
+It is a sandbox for coming up with creative solutions to problems and for testing changes.
+This is not a drop in replacement for upstream iocage, it is not intended to be used in any production environment, there is no goal of overtaking the upstream project.
+The objective is to write clean code and innovate on features.

-This fork is focused on code quality and correctness.
+This fork focuses on code quality and correctness.
 A major cleanup of the upstream code base was performed to make iocage more pleasant to work on.
 By enforcing more consistent style and naming conventions, making functions more concise and easier to reason about, and introducing a separation between user interfaces and the implementation of functionality, this fork makes new features easier to introduce.

-Users should be aware that this repository is at times experimental.
+Users should be aware that this repository may at times be broken.
 Testing and bug reports are very welcome.
 The documentation is unfortunately difficult to maintain.
 Currently the `iocage help` documentation is the most accurate.